-Fort Lytton is Queensland’s foremost military exhibit, with extensive buildings and fortifications, a large museum and regular military re-enactments.
-Admission and guided tours are free on Sundays and most public holidays.
+Fort Lytton is Queensland’s foremost military exhibit, with extensive historic fortifications, Queensland’s largest military museum and regular military re-enactments.
+Admission, guided tours and parking are all free on Sundays and most public holidays.
 It’s a great day out for everyone, from families to serious historians.

 Fort Lytton defended Brisbane continuously from colonial times until after WW2.

-Fort Lytton itself consists of about a hectare of colonial buildings, tunnels and other structures embedded in a protective earth-mound wall, surrounded by a 10m-wide wet moat.
+The historic fort consists of about a hectare of colonial buildings, tunnels and other fortified structures embedded in a protective earth-mound wall and surrounded by a 10m-wide water-filled moat.

 The top photograph shows a re-enactment of colonial soldiers firing one of Fort Lytton’s original guns.
 Re-enactments of various types occur regularly at Fort Lytton.
 See Coming Events for more information.